git/git.github.io/rev_news/drafts/edition-110.md

   suggested having guidelines, like for commit messages, to help authors and reviewers standardize the style of these descriptions.

-  In the meantime, in a separate email, Junio also replied that a "CHANGELOG.NEXT.md" file would make merges more difficult compared to having the description in the cover letter.
+  In the meantime, in a separate email, Junio also pointed out that a "CHANGELOG.NEXT.md" file would make merges more difficult compared to having the description in the cover letter.